A real review of the Bluetooth intercom Cardo by our editorial staff

 January 2026.
 Kiroro Snow World, located in Akaigawa Village, Hokkaido.

-Our editorial staff accompanied us on a video shoot for the Bluetooth intercom "Cardo," which took place at this field, which boasts some of the best powder snow in Japan.
+Our editorial staff accompanied a video shoot for the Bluetooth intercom "Cardo" at this field, which boasts some of the best powder snow in Japan.

-Cardo boasts a top market share as a motorcycle intercom, but in recent years it has also expanded its reach into the ski and snowboard industries.
+Cardo, which has a top-class market share as a motorcycle intercom, has recently expanded its reach to the ski and snowboard industries.

-We will share our editorial staff's feedback after actually using the product.
+Here is our editorial staff's feedback after actually using it.

 INDEX